isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publish-microservice-performance-data.md

 ---

 ## Issues with existing publishing workflows on cloud
-Publishing is a resource intensive process.
-The need for system resources like memory increases further if we are publishing large maps or are doing muliple concurrent publishing.
+DITA Publishing is a resource intensive process dependent mainly on available system memory and CPU.
+The need for these resources increases further if we are publishing large maps with many topics or if we are doing muliple parallel publishing.

-If you are not using the new service then all the publishing will happen on the same Kubernetes(k8) pod which is also running the AEM server.
-A typical k8 pod has a limit on the amount of memory & CPU it can use.
-If AEM guides users are publishing large workloads, this limit can breach fast.
-K8 restarts pods which are trying to use more resources than the configured limit.
+If you are not using the new service then all the publishing happens on the same Kubernetes(k8) pod which is also running the AEM cloud server.
+A typical k8 pod has a limit on the amount of memory and CPU it can use.
+If AEM Guides users are publishing large or parallel workloads, this limit can breach fast.
+K8 restarts pods which are trying to use more resources than the configured limit which can have serious impact on the AEM cloud instance itself.

-This resource constraint was the main motivation to come up with a dedicated service which can allow us to run multiple concurrent and large workloads on cloud.
+This resource constraint was the main motivation to come up with a dedicated service which can allow us to run multiple concurrent and large publishing workloads on cloud.

-## Introduction on the new architecture
+## Introduction to the new architecture
-We are levraging the cutting edge Adobe cloud solutions like App Builder, IO Eventing to create serverless offering.
-This new publishing microservice runs on a new isolated docker container which runs only one publishing at a time.
+We are levraging Adobe's cutting edge cloud solutions like App Builder, IO Eventing, IMS to create a serverless offering.
+These services are itself based on the widely accepted industry standards like Kubernetes, docker etc.

+Each request to the new publishing microservice is executed on an isolated docker container which runs only one publishing at a time.
+If users are running multiple publishing then our Adobe's serverless platfom will create multiple containers.
 This allows us to give the best performance available to our cusotmers without introducing any security risks for our customer's content.
-If users are running multiple publishing then our Adobe's serverless platfom will create multiple containers.
-These containers will be discarded once the publishing is over.
+These containers will be discarded once the publishing is over thus freeing up any used resources.

+>[!NOTE]
+>
+> We do need to process some part of the request on the AEM server itself like dependency list generation etc for which we do run some AEM jobs on the AEM server itself.
+However the most exhaustive tasks like running DITA-OT process have been offloaded to the new App Builder based Serverless containers.

 <img src="assets/architecture.png" alt="projects tab" width=500>

 ## Running one publishing on cloud vs on-prem
-If you are publihing a large map on on-prem then you might have to tweek the heap parameters or else you can encounter out of memory errors.
-On cloud we have taken care of the heap configurations without spending time in tweeking the memory parameters.
+If you are publishing a large map on on-prem then you might have to tweek the Java heap parameters or else you can encounter out of memory errors.
+On cloud we have taken care of the heap configurations out of the box without you spending time in tweeking these memory parameters.

+### Cloud
-If you are executing a single publishing on cloud using the new service then publishing can take a little more time.
+If you are executing a single publishing on cloud using the new service then publishing can take a little more time when compared to single cloud/on-prem publishing.
 This is due to the distributed nature of the new architecture.

-### Cloud
 <img src="assets/cloud_single_publish.png" alt="projects tab" width=500>

 ### On-prem
+Results of single publishing will be better on old cloud architecture or on on-prem as the complete publishing is happening on the same pod/machine where AEM is running.
 <img src="assets/onprem_single_publish.png" alt="projects tab" width=500>

 ## Running multiple publishing on cloud vs on-prem

+### Cloud
 This is the area where the new publishing microservice shines.
-As you can see from the below images, with the increase in the multiple publishing jobs, cloud is able to publishing them without any significant performance degradation.
+As you can see from the below image, with the increase in the multiple concurrent publishing jobs, cloud is able to publish them without any significant performance degradation.

-### Cloud
 <img src="assets/cloud_bulk_publish.png" alt="projects tab" width=500>

 ### On-prem
+Running concurrent publishing on on-prem results in severe performance degradation.
+This performance drop on on-prem will be even more severe if we try to publish more than 4 large maps simultaneously.
+If you are using the old cloud architecture then you will encounter pod restarts if you will try to publish many maps concurrently.
 <img src="assets/onprem_bulk_publish.png" alt="projects tab" width=500>

-Running concurrent publishing on on-prem results in severe performance degradation but cloud scales thus it does not result in any significant performance drop.

-This performance drop on on-prem will be even more severe if we try to publish more than 4 large maps simultaneously.

-By this we can say that the power of the new cloud publishing lies in its ability to scale and thus giving our users optimum experience even if they are running large workloads concurrently.
+### Additional Benefits
+Since we need to gather dependencies to be sent to the serverless architecture for publishing, we run an AEM job on AEM instance for each publishing request.However, the new cloud architecture solely uses AEM jobs in place of AEM workflows as was the case in the old architecture.
+This change enables our users to individually tweek cloud publishing queue settings without impacting other AEM jobs or workflow configurations.

 Details on how to configure the new publish microservice can be found here: [Configure Microservice](/configure-microservices)